edersonrmachado/dockerNetflow/README.md

 5. To see netflow traffic with * wireshark*,  open it  in a terminal in collector machine:

-Installing:

 ```
 $ sudo wireshark

 ```
-And filtering with "cflow" *Docker0* interface (172.17.0.1) in my case.
+And than visualise  the netfflow data using "cflow" filtering string, in *Docker0* interface (172.17.0.1) in my case.